Scroll down to find out about our IEP ARTS DATA BANK

 “Arts Unite Us” (previously VSA) provides opportunities for students with special needs and different learning styles to share their creative voices and bring people of all abilities together through the arts.
 Programs include tailored residencies in special education classrooms culminating in “sharing sessions” for peers and family, integrated residencies that engage special education and general education students in collaborative projects.

 Youth in Arts has a long commitment to providing arts learning opportunities for youth of all abilities.
 For decades we have been the only consistent arts provider in Marin County’s Special Day Classrooms (SDCs), and in 1981 we became an affiliate of VSA, an international, nonprofit organization founded by Ambassador Jean Kennedy Smith to create a society where all people with disabilities learn through, participate in and enjoy the arts.
+Presently we receive a contract from the Kennedy Center to provide for some of our programming.

 We created the “Arts Unite Us” initiative in 2008, specifically to address the isolation that we saw many of our students with special needs and their families experiencing in school.
 In 2013 we decided to bring all of our programs for individuals of different abilities under the “Arts Unite Us” name, to celebrate how the arts provide and accessible way for children to share their creative voices.
 So many times in these programs, we have seen children who do not speak express themselves through song or through visual art.
 And in our integrated residencies where youth with and without disabilities work side by side, we see not only creative collaborations develop, but true friendships.